 Situated on Japan's most northerly island, this Club Med all-inclusive resort is a spectacular mecca of winter sports magic.
 Active families can ski and snowboard where the Sapporo Olympic Games took place in 1972.

-If you have kids of different ages, choosing a ski resort with childcare facilities or kids’ clubs where you can leave younger children for a few hours will give you a chance to spend quality time on the slopes with your older kids too.
+If you have kids of different ages, choosing a family ski resort with childcare facilities or kids’ clubs where you can leave younger children for a few hours will give you a chance to spend quality time on the slopes with your older kids too.

 Even if you’re visiting Japan for the skiing, it can be nice to take a break every now and then.
-So look for ski resorts that have apres-ski activities you can undertake as a family, such as indoor swimming pools, snow tubing, tobogganing or outdoor playgrounds.
+So look for family ski resorts that have apres-ski activities you can undertake as a family, such as indoor swimming pools, snow tubing, tobogganing or outdoor playgrounds.